 Leading 300 Ramahniks in Israel for Volunteering, Learning, and Connection

-Amy Skopp Cooper, National Director
+Amy Skopp Cooper, CEO

-Dr. Daniel Olson, Director of Strategic Initiatives and Research
+Dr. Daniel Olson, Assistant National Director

 I feel really grateful to have had a week of Ramah and community.
 I really needed this.
 There have been really hard moments but there’s no community I’d rather do it with.